futminna-dev-circle/FDC-website/content/faq/index.md

 Yes, you can change your registration information on our google form but you will not be sent a new slack invite.

-### I would like to join multiple teams, how do i do so?
+### What do i stand to gain?

-All is contained in the registration form.
+The chance to acquire knowledge, take on live projects, grow as a developer all the while internetworking with other developers.